forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 * **Installin Dependencies:** Runs the  _Install Dependencies Command_ if it was set.
 * **Saving Dependency Cache:** The output of the Install Dependencies step will be cached for future runs.
 * **Building Site:** It is during this step that your build command will be run.

-### Configuring the Preview Environment

-Fields:

-* **Install Dependencies Command (Optional):** The command used to install your projcets dependencies.
-The results of this command will be cached for faster startup times.
-* **Build Command:** The command that starts your static site generator's dev server.
-* **Output Directory:** The directory where your site is output to when previewing.
-This path must be relative to the root of your repository.
-* **Environment Variables:** A list of key-value pairs to be added to the preview server's environment.

-{{% warning "Environment Variables are stored in Git" %}}
-Be careful about which environment variables you add to your previwe server.
-All environment variables are stored in the `.forestry/settings.yml` of your Git repository.

-{{% /warning %}}

-Advanced Field

-* **Docker Image:** Path to a publicly available image on Docker hub.
-Use this field if you want to use a custom Docker Image.
-* **Mount Path:** The directory inside the docker container where your site should be mounted.
-* **Working Directory (Optional):** Override the default working directory of the docker image.
-This command is most often used when your site is in a subdirectory of your Git repository.
-(TODO: More info on this?)